 The imposing Black Russian Terrier was bred to intimidate—by his size, demeanor, and behavior.
 BRTs were developed by the Soviet government in the 1930s to protect military encampments in wartime, as well as to patrol prisons.
 Though they have a fearsome past, today these striking black dogs are devoted to their families and protective of children.
 BRTs are calm and confident and, when off duty, they are playful and affectionate.
 When out in the world, they are watchful and brave, alert to signs of danger.
 They may consider strangers a threat, which makes socialization critical.
 BRTs must learn at an early age that most people and other dogs are not a threat, or they will be difficult to manage.

 Black Russian Terriers are smart working dogs who need a lot of mental and physical activity to feel satisfied.
-If he isn't kept busy, the powerful BRT may develop destructive habits.
+If he isn't kept busy, the powerful BRT may develop destructive habits like chewing their dog bed.
 As long as he is treated with respect and trained with confidence, this breed will honor the chain of command in the household.
 Black Russian Terriers are appropriate for only highly experienced dog owners.

 Black Russian Terriers are also known as BRTs and Black Pearls of Russia.

 Black Russian Terriers have a solid black double coat.
 The coarse outer coat is wavy and ranges in length from two to six inches.
 The undercoat is soft and dense.
 BRTs have abundant head and facial furnishings, with a full beard and mustache and fur falling over the eyes when untrimmed.
 The fur on the legs is dense enough to offer protection from brambles.
 The BRT's coat is subtly trimmed to show the outline of the body, without being too refined.

 Breed Standard & History